-- \ Name of students under 18
+- Name of students under 18

 - SELECT name FROM Student WHERE age < 18;

-- ❖ When was Lisa born?
+- When was Lisa born?

-- SELECT 2002 age
+- SELECT 2003 age

 FROM Student

 WHERE name = 'Lisa';

 - SELECT list can contain expressions

-- Can also use built-in functions such as SUBSTR, ABS, etc.
+- · Can also use built-in functions such as SUBSTR, ABS, etc.

 - String literals (case sensitive) are enclosed in single quotes

+Example: join

-Example: join \ SID's and name's of students taking courses with the word "Database" in their titles ■ SELECT Student.SID, Student.name FROM Student, Enroll, Course WHERE Student.SID = Enroll.SID AND Enroll.CID = Course.CID AND title LIKE '%Database%'; ■ LIKE matches a string against a pattern • % matches any sequence of 0 or more characters • Okay to omit table\name in table\name.column\name if column name is unique Example: rename \ SID's of all pairs of classmates ■ Relational algebra query: ■ SQL: AS keyword is completely optional A more complicated example \ Titles of all courses that Bart and Lisa are taking together
+- SID's and name's of students taking courses with the word "Database" in their titles - SELECT Student.SID, Student.name FROM Student, Enroll, Course WHERE Student.SID = Enroll.SID AND Enroll.CID = Course.CID AND title LIKE '%Database%'; - LIKE matches a string against a pattern - % matches any sequence of 0 or more characters - Okay to omit table_name in table_name.column_name if column_name is unique

+Example: rename

+SID's of students who take at least two courses

+■ Relational algebra query: